 token: kube-p1-0-aG0Wg.0dT3.Hd

-as you see this is a very small subset of the settings we already used for the master nodes, providing only the URL of the RKE2 server to join and the access token.
+as you see this is a very small subset of the settings we already used for the master nodes, providing only the URL of the RKE2 server to join, the access token and configure the "kube-proxy" to bind the metrics collecting endpoint to every network interface (a mandatory requirement for running "kube-prometheus-stack").

 Once done, start the RKE2 agent process and enable it at boot as follows: